gkushang/codeceptjs-quick-start/README.md

 ## About

-> This framework contains Gherkin BDD Tests with CodeceptJS & uses Should.JS assertion library
+> This framework contains Gherkin BDD Tests with CodeceptJS & uses Should.JS assertion library.
+Intgrated with Saucelabs to run on Multibrowsers in Parallel

 * Scenarios are written in **Ghernkin BDD Syntax**, a.k.a `.feature` files.
 [Prefer writing Declartive Test Scenarios][2]

+* Run on SauceLabs.
+Single browser or Multibrowsers in Parallel

 * Uses [Should.js][3] Assertions Library.
 Various assertions with examples are available [here][7]